ixa-ehu/ixa-pipe-pos/README.md

 The following resources **include lemmatization and multiword dictionaries**, and are available in the [pos-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/pos-resources.tgz) package.
 Note that the dictionaries come with their own licences, please do comply with them:

-+ **Lemmatizer Dictionaries**: "word\tablemma\tabpostag" dictionaries binarized as Finite State Automata using the  [morfologic-stemming project](https://github.com/morfologik/morfologik-stemming):
++ **Lemmatizer Dictionaries**: "word\tablemma\tabpostag" dictionaries binarized as Finite State Automata using the  [morfologik-stemming project](https://github.com/morfologik/morfologik-stemming):
-  + english.dict, galician.dict, spanish.dict
+  + english.dict, galician.dict, spanish.dict.
 Via API you can also pass a plain text dictionary of the same tabulated format.

 + **Multiword Dictionaries**: "multi#word\tab\multi#lemma\tab\postag\tabambiguity" dictionaries to detect multiword expressions.
 Currently vailable:
   + es-locutions.dict for **Spanish** and gl-locutions.dict in **Galician**.